lokeshllkumar/enc-templates/hash/README.md

 ## Usage

-The function `HashPassword()` is accepts data as a parameter, which is hashed and returned as a string.
+The `HashPassword()` functions accepts data as a parameter, which is hashed and returned as a string.

-The function `HashCheck()` accepts data and its hash as paremeters to perform an integrity check on the passed data.
+The `HashCheck()` function accepts data and a hash as paremeters to perform an integrity check on the passed data.